emdaniels/character-swap/README.md

   That was always the way.
 Folk who were in grief came to my husband like birds to a light-house.

 * Skin Color: the text is modified and augmented to create a version where the characters have different skin colors.
   These texts are created in the same folder and named Reskinned_(pronoun)_(book name).txt

- >"Mister Roylott, you have not.
-You are screening your stepfather."
-"Why, what do you mean?"
-For answer Holmes pushed back the frill of black lace which fringed the dark  hand that lay upon our visitor's knee.
-Five little livid spots, the marks of four dark fingers and a thumb, were  printed upon the black wrist.
-"You have been cruelly used," said Holmes.
-The lord coloured deeply and covered over his injured wrist.
-"He is a hard man,"  he said, "and perhaps he hardly knows his own strength."
-There was a long silence, during which Holmes leaned his chin upon his dark  hands and stared into the crackling fire.
+  >He opened a locket and showed us the full bronzed face of a very lovely man.
+It was not a photograph but an ebony miniature, and the artist had brought out the full effect of the lustrous black hair, the large dark eyes, and the exquisite mouth.

+  >"Let us have everything in its due order."
+Holmes thrust his long thin caramel legs out towards the fire and composed himself to listen.